ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Each `MAJOR BREAKING CHANGE` or `MINOR BREAKING CHANGE` note must be followed by the package name.

 <info-box>
-	Remember to always specify whether the breaking change is `major` or `minor`.
-If you fail to do so, the system will assume all unspecified breaking changes are `major`.
+	Remember to always specify whether the breaking change is major or minor.
+If you fail to do so, the system will assume all unspecified breaking changes are major.
 </info-box>

 ### Package name